k-path/cpp-notes/useful-functions/lower_bound.md

 ```cpp
 std::lower_bound (first, last, val, comp);
 ```
+### Parameters
-first: Iterator to the first element in the range.
+- first: Iterator to the first element in the range.
-last: Iterator to the element one past the last element in the range.
+- last: Iterator to the element one past the last element in the range.
-val: Value of the lower bound to be searched for in the range. comp(optional): Binary function that accepts and compares the val with the current element in the range.
+- val: Value of the lower bound to be searched for in the range.
+- comp(optional): Binary function that accepts and compares the val with the current element in the range.
 By default, it returns true if the element in the range is smaller than val.

+### Return value
+- This function returns an iterator pointing to the next smallest number just greater than or equal to val.
+- If all the elements in the range are less than the given value, the function returns an iterator to the end of the range.
+- If all the elements in the range are larger than given value, the function returns a pointer to the first element.

 ```cpp
 #include <bits/stdc++.h>